 Description

 Moroccan spices are simply beautiful: bold colors, bright flavors, and endless flavor combinations.
-This Moroccan Chicken dish utilizes several classic Moroccan flavors and unites them in a creamy coconut milk sauce.
+This Moroccan Chicken dish utilizes several classic Moroccan flavors and unites them in a creamy coconut and tomato sauce.

 Ingredients